Download high-resolution image Look inside

 “Enchanting fantasy . . .
 With an intoxicating mix of action, mystery, and deliciously angsty romance, this reads like the most bingeable K-drama.”Publishers Weekly, starred review

-Sophie Kim has a penchant for writing stories that feature mythology, monsters, mystery, and magic.
-Her work includes young adult novels such as the Talons series and books on the adult spectrum such as The God and the Gumiho.
+Sophie Kim is the #1 Sunday Times bestselling author of The God and the Gumiho.
+She has a penchant for writing stories that feature mythology, monsters, mystery, and magic.
+Her work includes young adult novels such as the Talons series and books on the adult spectrum such as the Fate’s Thread series.
 View titles by Sophie Kim

 About